 The Internet abounds with online learning options.
 If you’re like most people, you want quality content that's also affordable.

 To help you cultivate the skills you want, here are the top online sites to do just that.

-LinkedIn Learning is a well established, online learning platform.
-Originally called Lynda.com, this platform launched in 1995 and became a subsidiary of LinkedIn in 2015.
+LinkedIn Learning is a well-established, online learning platform.
+Originally called Lynda.com, this platform was launched in 1995 and became a subsidiary of LinkedIn in 2015.